opensafely/documentation/docs/getting-started/how-to/index.md

 * [How to use GitHub Codespaces in your project](use-github-codespaces-in-your-project/index.md)
 * [How to use GitHub and Git](../../install-github-and-git.md)
 * [How to use the OpenSAFELY command-line interface](../../opensafely-cli.md)
+* [How to create a code repository for your project](create-a-code-repository-for-your-project/index.md)

 ## Setting up OpenSAFELY